HorizonAD/stereo_dso/README.md

 			preset=0 \
 			mode=1
 #### 2.1 Dataset Format
 All the dataset format is same as DSO except the calib file.
-The format of  geometric calibration file is slightly different because of the involved stereo disparity.
+The format of  geometric calibration file is slightly different because of the involved stereo baseline.
 ##### Geometric Calibration File.
 ###### Calibration File for Pre-Rectified Images